I-3-1-14.Requests for Extension of Time to Submit Evidence or Arguments

 NOTE 1:

-EOT requests are distinct from, but may be submitted in conjunction with, a statement informing the AC about additional evidence.
-For specific processing instructions when a claimant informs OAO about additional evidence that relates to the period on or before the date of the administrative law judge decision, see Hearings, Appeals and Litigation Law (HALLEX) manual I-3-2-15.
-As explained in that section, OAO will request that the claimant submit the evidence.
-In adhering to that procedure, OAO staff will use a modified version of the Document Generation System (DGS) COR 10 template to request the evidence from the claimant when responding to the EOT request.
+EOT requests are distinct from, but may be submitted with, a statement informing the AC about additional evidence.
+For specific processing instructions when a claimant or appointed representative informs the AC about additional evidence that relates to the period on or before the date of the administrative law judge decision, see Hearings, Appeals and Litigation Law (HALLEX) manual I-3-2-15.

 NOTE 2: